Easy Instant Pot Hard Boiled Eggs

 - A creamy egg center, no more overcooked eggs.

 - Bright yellow yolks, no more green-rimmed stovetop hardboiled eggs.

 How Many Eggs to Use?

-You can add as few or many eggs as comfortably fit in your slow cooker.
+You can add as few or many eggs as comfortably fit in your pressure cooker.
 Whether you add 6 eggs or 12 eggs, the eggs should turn out the same.
-The steamer basket that comes with your Instant Pot or slow cooker works perfectly fine, but if you plan to cook a dozen or so eggs at a time regularly, you might consider a stackable egg steaming rack.
+The steamer basket that comes with your Instant Pot works perfectly fine, but if you plan to cook a dozen or so eggs at a time regularly, you might consider a stackable egg steaming rack.

 Instant Pot Model Used

 Add 1 cup of cold water to the bottom of your slow cooker.

 Carefully place the desired number of eggs on the steamer basket, making sure to keep them spread-out and not touching.

 Put the lid on your pressure cooker and make sure it’s locked down.